icinganalysis/icinganalysis.github.io/content/six_month_review.md

 When a computer drive on my laptop crashed,
-I was quickly able to get back to writing, as there was a complete copy on github.
+I was quickly able to get back to writing, as there was a complete copy on GitHub.

 The python executable files are available under LGPL license at [icinganalysis.github.io](https://github.com/icinganalysis/icinganalysis.github.io/tree/main/icinganalysis)